EllaBrands/stanDev/Longer-Term-To-Do-List.md

 So we can handle missing data or forward simulation.

-#### Standalone Generated Quantities

-Run generated quantities for an already fit model using only parameter draws.

 #### Stochastic diff eq models

 Process error models in addition to measurement errors for diff eqs.